GERD and back pain: Can GERD cause back pain?

 • Food: Eating foods like fried or greasy foods can trigger GERD symptoms, such as chest pain.
 Pain from the chest may also radiate to the back, causing back pain or great discomfort.

-• Non-steroidal Anti-inflammatory Drugs (NSAIDs): NSAIDs such as Naproxen and Ibuprofen are common pain relief medications people use for treating pain.
-But, while the painkillers can successfully relieve you of pain, they will consequently irritate the walls of the stomach, causing it to be sensitive to gastric acid.
+• Non-steroidal Anti-inflammatory Drugs (NSAIDs): NSAIDs such as Naproxen and Ibuprofen are common pain relief medications.
+While these medications can successfully relieve pain, they will consequently irritate the walls of the stomach, making it sensitive to gastric acid.
 This also increases the risk of developing heartburn and GERD, which can both cause back pain.

 • Stress: Stress increases the risk of developing GERD with accompanying back pain.
 When stressed, people can become more sensitive to gastric acid.
 Also, emotional stress may increase stomach acid production, worsening GERD.